muensmedia/testaufgabe/README.md

   - **Click on the Button `Sync changes`**, to upload your changes to GitHub.
 Confirm with `OK`.
   - 🎉 You have done your first Git-Commit! 🎊

-## 4.)
-Methode /play schreiben
+## 4.) writing the /play method
-Noch kannst Du nicht gegen den vom MÜNSMEDIA-Team programmierten Bot spielen.
+You can't play against the bot programmed by the MÜNSMEDIA team yet.
-Es fehlt noch die Logik, was bei einem Aufruf der `/play`-API-Route passieren soll.
+It is still missing die logic that should happen when the `/play`-API-Route gets called.

-### Struktogramm für einen Spielzug
+### Structogram for a turn
-Anbei das Struktogramm für einen Spielzug von Dir mit der Methode `play()`.
+Here is the structogram for one of your turns with the `play()` method.

 ![](./docs/struktogramm-spielzug.jpg)

 **To-do:**
-- [ ] Schau Dir in Ruhe das Struktogramm für einen Spielzug von Dir an!
+- [ ] Take your time to look at the structogram for one of your turns!
-  - Die von Dir noch zu implementierenden Teile des Spielzugs haben wir im Struktogramm farblich hervorgehoben.
+  - We have highlighted the parts that you still need to implement in the structogram.
-- [ ] In der Datei [app/app/App/Http/Controllers/GameController.php](app/app/App/Http/Controllers/GameController.php) in der Methode `play()` - Zeile 144 fehlt noch die Logik.
+- [ ] In file [app/app/App/Http/Controllers/GameController.php](app/app/App/Http/Controllers/GameController.php) the `play()` methode on line 144 still needs some logic.
-  - Bitte ergänze die fehlende Logik, wir haben Dir Hilfestellungen in Form von Kommentaren im Quelltext hinterlassen.
+  - Please complete the missing logic.
+We left some comments in the source code to help you get started.
-- [ ] Teste Deinen Spielzug in Swagger, die Funktion heißt dort ebenfalls `/play`.
+- [ ] Now test it in Swagger.
+The function there is also called `/play`.
-- [ ] **❌ Um den Spielstand zurückzusetzen, gibt es im Swagger die Methode `DELETE /board`**
+- [ ] **❌ To reset the scoreboard, you can use the `DELETE /board` methode in Swagger**
-- [ ] ✅ Erstelle einen Commit (siehe oben `Commit erstellen`)
+- [ ] ✅ Create a Commit (see above `create Commit`)
-- [ ] 🔁 Klicke den Button `Sync changes` um Deine Änderungen auf GitHub hochzuladen.
+- [ ] 🔁 Click the button `Sync changes` to upload your changes to GitHub.

 ## 5.) 🤖 Turn - /play-bot
 We already write a 🤖 (Bot) for you, so you can play against him.